Welcome!

 The Germ of a Novel

 If you have seen the ’95 version of Persuasion with Amanda Root and Ciaran Hinds, this spot will look familiar.
-In the movie we see Captain Wentworth sitting on that very bench outside the pump-room in Bath before he rises to … Continue reading
+In the movie we see Captain Wentworth sitting on that very bench outside the pump-room in Bath before he rises to speak … Continue reading

 Town or Country?